-The Council will require the holder of a casino premises licence to take specified steps to ensure that no child or young person enters premises or part of premises where an offence under section 47 of the Gambling Act would be committed.
+The licensing authority will require the holder of a casino premises licence to take steps to ensure that no child or young person enters premises or part of premises where an offence under section 47 of the Gambling Act would be committed.

 Track operators will not necessarily have an operating licence issued by the Gambling Commission.
-The Council may wish to impose conditions to ensure that the environment in which betting takes place is suitable.
+The licensing authority may wish to impose conditions to ensure that the environment in which betting takes place is suitable.